 - LISC SSP: You are responsible to add your third year courses.
 You need to ensure you choose the proper BCHM courses for the Sub-Plan you want to be in (ie. BCHM 310 or BCHM 315/316).
 If you are not sure, then you should choose BCHM 310 to keep all your options open.

 When can I switch from SSP to MAJ or MAJ to SSP?

-- Change of Plan happens beginning May 27th until July 10th
+- Change of Plan happens beginning of May until Mid-July

 Can I go on exchange and stay in SSP?

 - Yes.
 You can go on exchange as an SSP student.

 - LISC: The only impediment is if you cannot find an equivalent to BCHM 310 then you can only be in the sub-plan of Biomedical Sciences.
 All other sub-plans require BCHM 310.